Land Development Services

 Figure 9: Typical Single User Toilet Room

 When a space undergoes a change of use or change of occupancy, it must be upgraded to meet the requirements of new construction, unless technically infeasible.
-In addition, the existing building must also be upgraded to meet all of the items listed below:
+In addition, the existing building must also be upgraded to meet all the items listed below:

 1. At least on accessible entrance